 Online class grievance procedure

 We are committed to resolving concerns and complaints in a timely, fair, and amicable manner.
 If you ever have a problem with an online class at WCC, review your Student Rights and Responsibilities described in the Board of Trustees Policy 4095 .
-For questions or concerns regarding your Student Rights and Responsibilities, contact the Ombudsman .
+For questions or concerns regarding your Student Rights and Responsibilities, contact the Dean of Students .

-If you reside outside of Michigan while taking a WCC online class and are unable to resolve any issue by contacting the Ombudsman, you may contact the appropriate office in your state.
+If you reside outside of Michigan while taking a WCC online class and are unable to resolve any issue by contacting the Dean of Students, you may contact the appropriate office in your state.
 That information is provided in the List of State Offices .
 For additional assistance, you may contact our accrediting agency, the Higher Learning Commission .

 Additional information is available for out-of-state students.